What are night terrors in children?

 Night terrors are less common than nightmares, but they still affect about 1 in 20 children.

-You handle night terrors differently from nightmares.
-This is because a child who’s had a nightmare might wake up, remember the nightmare and feel upset, but children with night terrors won’t.
-For more information, read our article on nightmares.
+A child who’s had a nightmare might wake up, remember the nightmare and feel upset, but children with night terrors won’t.
+Read about how to help children with nightmares.